bottletop

 What's this all about?

-This section is an accumulation of ideas and suggestions of the pages on this thread.
+This section is an accumulation of ideas and suggestions from the pages on this thread.

 Why use the HDR?